ETC-A/etca-spec/etc-semantics/extension.md

   The caller of this hook checks CPUID and will only invoke the hook if your extension is available.

+There are also 3 semantic hooks.
+These symbols will do nothing by default, with very low priority (400).
+Provide a rule for them if you must do something;
+for example, the Doubleword Operations extension must sign-extend PC.

+* `#initializeExtension ( EtcExtension )`: Perform any modifications to the base machine configuration that this extension entails.
+For example, the quadword operations extension changes the `<full-reg-width>` cell to `quadword`.

+* `#enableExtension ( EtcExtension )`: Perform any actions that should be taken when this extension is enabled.

+* `#disableExtension ( EtcExtension )`: Perform any actions that should be taken when this extension is disabled.

+Extensions are intialized before being enabled if they are enabled by default.

+### Additional Notes

 Your extension also likely requires adding decoding rules, for which you should see the Decoding section of `etc.md`.
 You may also have to implement additional hooks for extensions or features which you are extending.